Restoring access - Araluen Road

 Immediately after the fires our crews inspected and removed hazardous burnt and fallen trees to re-open Araluen Road and reduce the risk to road users.

-While regrowth on other trees was initially encouraging, the stress of the prior drought coupled with bushfire has resulted in a secondary wave of tree death.
+While regrowth on other trees was initially encouraging, the stress of the prior drought coupled with bushfire resulted in a secondary wave of tree death.

 Also of concern is the extensive emergence of wattle seedlings along the roadsides, creating a dense thicket.
 We have undertaken roadside spraying in key locations to reduce wattle growth and increase line of site for road users.
 We plan to spray the roadsides of the full length of Araluen Road.